Qiu-Shizheng/Metabolome-Transformer/README.md

 # Metabolome Transformer

 Metabolome Transformer is a pretrained transformer model for metabolomics data.
-This repository provides a clean deployment package for downstream use of the pretrained model.
+This repository provides a deployment package for downstream use of the pretrained model.

 ## Features